EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 - `Add, (input line)` adds a line to the libTAS output.
 - `Skip, (frames)` skips the next however many frames.
 - Odds are you don't need to worry about this.

+### RecordCount
+- e.g. `RecordCount: 1`
+- Every time you run tas after modifying the current input file, the record count auto increases by one.

+### ChapterTime
+- e.g. `ChapterTime: 0:49.334(2902)`
+- After completing the whole level from the beginning, auto updating the chapter time.

+### FileTime
+- e.g. `FileTime: 0:51.170(3010)`
+- Auto update the file time when TAS has finished running, the file time is equal to the elapsed time during the TAS run.